 - Allows businesses to track multiple companies in a single Salesforce instance, provided all the companies have the same:

 - Chart of Accounts

-For businesses who need to invoice customers or pay vendors in other currencies than their own, they will want to elect to use Accounting Seed’s multi-currency functionality.
+For businesses that need to invoice customers or pay vendors in other currencies than their own, they will want to elect to use Accounting Seed’s multi-currency functionality, which includes the following:

 - Enables an organization to invoice customers and receive payment in any foreign currency.

 - Enables vendors to be entered and paid in any foreign currency.

 - Automatically tracks any 'realized gains or losses' due to fluctuations in currency exchange rates.
 The Ledger tracks both the foreign amount and the converted amount of all foreign currency transactions.